Fact checkedFact Checked

 Probiotics For Acne

-One of the first probiotics studied for its positive impact on acne was Lactobacillus acidophilus[36], which is found in yogurt, tempeh, sauerkraut, iso, and cheese.
-Bifidobacterium lactis HN019[37] is another strain that helps with acne.
-Bifidobacterium lactis HN019 is found in pickles, fortified foods, kombucha, kefir, miso, yogurt, and tempeh.
+One of the first probiotics studied for its positive impact on acne was Lactobacillus acidophilus[30], which is found in yogurt, tempeh, sauerkraut, iso, and cheese.
+Bifidobacterium lactis HN019[31] is another strain that helps with acne.
+Some Bifidobacterium foods are pickles, fortified foods, kombucha, kefir, miso, yogurt, and tempeh.

 Probiotics For Inflammatory Arthritis